 VAT

-Value-added tax (VAT) significantly impacts fine wine transactions in Europe and occasionally in the United States.
-VAT is levied at various stages, from purchase to importation, and understanding these regulations is crucial for investors.
+Value-added tax has a real impact on fine wine transactions across Europe and occasionally in the United States.
+VAT applies at various stages, from purchase through to importation, and understanding the rules around it is essential for protecting your returns as a wine investor. specialist wine investment firms often help clients navigate VAT structures as part of their broader service offering.

 USA